Long Train Runnin': Reception

-Billboard described it as "good-timey, good-harmony AM cooker."
-Cash Box praised the Doobies' "fine harmony and musical prowess."
+Billboard magazine described it as "good-timey, good-harmony AM cooker."
+Cash Box named it one of the Picks of the Week, praising the Doobies' "fine harmony and musical prowess."
+Record World said that the "pulsating rocker should take the honors in 1973."
+Upon the release of the 1993 remix, Charles Aaron from Spin wrote, "This early-'70s, blue-eyed R&B annoyance always had a hair-raising guitar break (copied by X on 'True Love Pt. #2'), and the raving remix recasts it as the sinuously funky friend you never knew you missed.
+The harp bite is a setup, along with traces of the proto-techno intro to Sweet's 'Fox on the Run'."

 Ultimate Classic Rock critic Michael Gallucci rated "Long Train Runnin'" the Doobie Brothers' second-greatest song, especially praising the guitar riff.
 The staff of Billboard rated it as the Doobie Brothers' sixth-best song, noting how Johnston's and Patrick Simmons' "punchy guitars" contrast with "the jammy polyrhythms" in the bass and drums.